Cogent’s been producing it’s best work ever lately and here’s some of the reasons why.

-I’ve just celebrated 4 years at Cogent, my current place of work.
-It’s officially the longest time I’ve worked for an employer, and, well, a lot has changed in four years.
+I’ve just celebrated 5 years at Cogent, my current place of work.
+It’s officially the longest time I’ve worked for an employer, and, well, a lot has changed in that time.
 Anniversaries are great milestones for giving yourself a reason to take a breath and think about the big picture.
 And, when I think about Cogent, there’s one thing that’s been quite remarkable for me: the influence of women on our workplace.

-When I joined Cogent four years ago, we were about 12 employees.
+When I joined Cogent, we were about 12 employees.
 Two of those were female.
-Now, as I write this, we’ve got a grand total of eight women in a company of just over thirty.
+Now, as I write this, we’ve got a grand total of ten women in a company of just over fifty.
 The ratio isn’t great, I know, but it’s better than it used to be.
 And we’re trying really hard to build a culture that teaches us to challenge our unconscious biases and build more inclusive, respectful teams.

 This increase in gender diversity has felt painfully slow.
 And, to be honest, I have no idea whether, empirically, it is slow.
 But, I’m not here to measure ourselves against other companies.
 You lose that game every time.
 The only way you win is to measure against yourself, at a point in time, and play the long game of self-improvement.